-Same goes for their snacks too.
-The other day I was talking to Kamala, when she expressed how she wishes I come back with another series on the Kids special event.
+The same goes for their snacks too.
+The other day I was talking to Kamala when she expressed how she wishes I come back with another series on the Kids special event.
 She said she was finding it hard to get ideas for her kids too.
 Many of you had expressed the same thought.
-So naturally I decided why not make this a monthly event, were we all can pool in and discuss which worked and which didn't .
-And of course share the recipe on the blog for all to benefit from it.
+So naturally, I decided why not make this a monthly event, where we all can pool in and discuss which worked and which didn't.
+And of course, share the recipe on the blog for all to benefit from it.

 Below are basically some ideas that came to mind.
 Indian Dishes are what I would normally prepare.